Wodan58/HET/README.md

 ---------

-The document allows debug output, so I am adding `.`, allowing normal output and making debug output optional. `#` can be used to outcomment code.
+The document allows debug output, so I am adding `.`, allowing normal output and making debug output optional. `#` can be used to comment out the rest of the line.

 Installation
 ------------